A Healthy Low Fat Diet Can Help Lighten The Load

 It's no mystery that chicken and seafood are naturally lower in fat than red meat.
 When you do eat beef, choose loin or round cuts and *be sure to trim at least some of the visible fat.

-*Cooking meats with the fat attached is perfectly acceptable because fat helps keep meat juicy and flavorful.
-Just be sure to discard most of the fat after preparation.
+*Cooking meats fat or chicken with their skin is perfectly acceptable because fat helps keep meat juicy and flavorful.
+Just be sure to discard at least some of the fat after preparation.

-Choose 1% or 2% milk, or skim milk instead of whole milk.
+Choose 1 percent or 2 percent milk instead of whole milk.
 One cup of whole milk has approximately 8.5 grams of fat and 150 calories, which means 50 percent of the calories come from fat.
 Compare that to one cup of skim milk with 0.4 grams of fat and only 81 calories.

 Whole milk cheeses like cheddar, feta, American, Swiss, and many others contain 6 to 10 grams of fat per ounce.
-Look for low fat cheese that has 3 grams of fat or less per ounce.
-If you simply can't stand low fat cheese like me, just eat smaller amounts of regular cheese.
+Since low fat cheese is riddled with chemicals, it's suggested to simply consume smaller amounts of whole milk cheeses.

-Instead of oil, lard, or butter, try using wine, clear broths, and flavored vinegars as flavor enhancers instead.
+Instead of oil, lard, or butter, try using wine, clear broths, and flavored vinegar as flavor enhancers instead.
 Since it's hard to fry something without oil, try baking, steaming, or poaching.

-Some oils, like *canola and cold pressed olive oil, are healthy for you to consume in smaller amounts.
-They contain Omega 3 fatty acids are essential to good health.
+Cold pressed oils are healthy for you to consume in smaller amounts.
+They contain omega 3 fatty acids are essential to your health.
 The Mediterranean diet for example, includes olive oil regularly.
+Whatever you do, don't use vegetable oil because it's basically industrial waste.

-*Canola oil used to be wonderful!
-However in the US, it's all genetically modified now so opt for organic canola when you can.
-Optionally, you can also use peanut oil or coconut oil.
+*Canola oil in the United States is 100 percent genetically modified Instead, opt for organic canola when you can.
+Optionally, you can also use peanut oil or no flavor liquid coconut oil.

 When you eat out in restaurants, ask your waiter to hold the high fat extras like potato chips, French fries, and onion rings, except for on special occasions.

-When you're baking cakes, try exchanging one part oil, fat, or butter, for one part applesauce.
+When you're baking cakes, try exchanging one part oil, fat, or butter, for one part applesauce - which enhances moisture.

-Thoroughly chew your food and enjoy the way different foods taste.
 Most people are so used to inhaling their food super fast but that’s not what nature intended.
 Chewing your food jump starts digestion in your mouth by design.
-You should also chew each bite until its semi liquid, to keep from getting digestive problems.
+You should also chew each bite until its semi-liquid to keep from getting digestive problems.
 Eating slowly also means you'll eat less and be satisfied sooner.

 When you are eating a healthy low fat diet, keep in mind that your brain isn’t always going to cooperate with you.
 This is especially true in the initial stages of dieting.
 Remember that: